 Our permission framework mediates the competing concerns of security and accessibility with a methodology that combines speed, high availability, scalability and best of all, user transparency.

 What does this mean for you?
 It means that if you can enter or integrate your data (securely!) into your Google Docs spreadsheet, it will stay private all the way to your ScreenScape digital signs.
-(For more on Integration, see our previous section in this series, “#4 Integration”.)
+(For more on Integration, see the previous section in this article, “#4 Integration”).
 You can still have the automation and ‘dynamic’ aspects to your data practice (the data from your ‘System X’ shows up automatically on your screens) without sacrificing security.